JarlPenguin/DiscordPortable/Other/Source/Readme.txt

 ==================

-Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to UserBenchMarkPortable.exe called UserBenchMarkPortable.ini.
+Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to DiscordPortable.exe called DiscordPortable.ini.
 If you are happy with the default options, it is not necessary, though.
 There is an example INI included with this package to get you started.
-To use it, copy AppNamePortable.ini from this directory to UserBenchMarkPortable.ini next to UserBenchMarkPortable.exe.
+To use it, copy AppNamePortable.ini from this directory to DiscordPortable.ini next to DiscordPortable.exe.
 The options in the INI file are as follows:

    AdditionalParameters=
    DisableSplashScreen=false